-Theatre of the Deaf receives assistance from the Performing Arts Board of the Australia Council - the Federal Government's Arts Funding and Advisory Body and from the New South Wales Government through the Ministry for the Arts.
+Theatre of the Deaf receives funding from The Performing Arts Board of the Australia Council - The Federal Government's Arts Funding and Advisory Body - and the NSW Government through the Ministry for the Arts.

-WELCOME to this performance by Theatre of the Deaf which is brought to you by the Tasmanian Deaf Society Inc. as part of our commitment to enhancing community awareness of the worth and abilities of deaf people.
+WELCOME to this performance by THEATRE OF THE DEAF which is brought to you by the Quota Clubs of the 24th District of Quota International Inc. as part of the International Shatter Silence Programme.